 - 1. Spray used batting with quat and dispose of in trash bag. - 2.
 Pack up all supplies and equipment, once they are clean and dry. - 3.
 Clean PPE as directed by EHS Safety Policy and Program Manual and dispose final round of nitrile gloves and wipes. - 4.
 Close and tie the trash bag(s).
 Place bag in bed of pickup truck for transport back to the lab - 5.
 If another night of sampling is scheduled, be sure that all traps are closed until dusk. - 6.
 Be sure to replace dirty traps with clean ones. - 7.
-If another night is not scheduled, collapse all traps and place in large plastic bag. - Place bag in bed of pickup truck for transport back to the lab or outside of passenger compartment of vehicle to prevent exposure to any remaining pathogens, if present. - Be sure to keep clean and dirty traps separate, as dirty traps should not be reused until they have been cleaned and sterilized. - 8.
-Be sure that all soiled disposable sharps (e.g., PIT tag needles, heparinized microhematocrit tubes) have been disposed of in a 1 quart, slip-top, OSHA NIOSH/CDC compliant sharps container in the field, and is in a sealed plastic bag when not in use.
+If another night is not scheduled, collapse all traps and place in large plastic bag.

-Title: TOS Protocol and Procedure: Small Mammal Sampling Date: 04/10/2014 NEON Doc. #: NEON.DOC.00481 Author: K. Thibault Revision: D
+Title: TOS Protocol and Procedure: Small Mammal Sampling Date: 12/08/2014 NEON Doc. #: NEON.DOC.000481 Author: K. Thibault Revision: E